Several months ago, I became a mom for the fourth time. This time, to a beautiful baby girl.

 While I can remember what life was like before my Lil’ Miss was here… life with only 3 little boys whom I adore… now I have my blue-eyed baby girl.
 I hadn’t known I wanted a daughter.
 Or that we needed a little girl to complete our family.
 But now that she’s here… she was the gift from heaven that I never knew I needed.
 It was the perfect reminder that, while things don’t always work out like we expect them to, they do work out.

 Because while all sorts of crazy, awful, and downright horrible things happen in life, there are also little miracles like this.
+Tender moments that remind you that parenting is equal parts crazy and amazing.
 Little moments where you realize that somehow, somewhere, someone is looking out for you.
 They’re sending you the things you truly need – even if it takes you a little bit to realize it.

 So as I sit here, snuggling my baby girl and typing one-handed, it makes me grateful for those times when things go well.
 When things work out.
 Or when the stars align just so perfectly that you enjoy a few moments of peace to cuddle a cute baby.